-Food: No food from off-site or the cafeteria can be eaten outside of the residence.
+Food: No food from off-site or vending machines should be eaten outside of the residence.
 There should be no open food or beverage containers in the hallways or common areas.
 The exception to this would be planned events in meeting spaces where food/beverage is provided, but it should not be taken outside of the designated area.

 In-House AA Meetings: There are in-house AA meetings held Monday, Wednesday and Saturday at 6:30pm which are available to all.
-There is also a noon meeting held onsite at each Healing Place campus that are men or women only, respectively.
+Only two in-house meetings count toward meeting requirements.

 Visitation: In an effort to practice Trauma Informed Care, there are to be no visitors within a residence.
 Visitation can be conducted in the common areas of the building.
 This is for the comfort and safety of all parties not just the resident.
 It is in consideration of roommates as well as for the individuals visiting.
-There is a community area that can be reserved for this use.

 Cleanliness: Residents are required to maintain a clean living space.
-This includes, but is not limited to: no dishes in the sink, no open food left out, no expired food in the refrigerator, and trash being emptied daily.
+This includes, but is not limited to: no dishes in the sink, no open food left out, no expired food in the refrigerator, and trash being emptied.
 Floors should be kept swept and mopped.
-There is a general housekeeping tutorial that residents are expected to attend within 30 days of their residency.
+An excess amount of personal property that does not fit in an individual's personal space will be requested to be removed.